malcolmsailor/midani/docs/settings.md

             `con_line_offset_color`.
             *Default*: `0.0`
 - **max_connection_line_duration**: float.
-Maximum time interval in seconds between middle of one note and middle of next for which a connection line will be drawn.
-            NB that if a note that is long starts just before a note that is short, the line may appear to go "backwards" from the former to the latter.
+Maximum time interval in seconds over which connection lines will be drawn.
+(Where the start and end points of the lines are situated depends on connection_line_end_offset and connection_line_start_offset) NB that if a note that is long starts just before a note that is short, the line may appear to go "backwards" from the former to the latter.